Gomorra La Serie, episode 101

 The show begins with a page from the Pulp Fiction playbook: two gangsters get ready to ply their murderous trade while having a mundane conversation about a hypothetical scenario that could seriously endanger a person.
 Instead of foot massages, the topic is Facebook, and instead of briefcase recovery, the job is domestic arson.
 The trailer for Sky Atlantic hints their calculated violence.

 Attilio and Ciro reach the apartment building where Conte is having dinner with his mother.
 The would-be arsonists literally hide under the noses of Conte’s men who wait outside.
 One of these men drops a scrap of paper through metal grating.
 This man might or might not be a confederate of Attilio and Ciro, but in any case, the duo moves into action.
-They sneak to the apartment where Attilio stands guard and Ciro dumps gas and then starts the fire.
+They sneak to the apartment where Attilio stands guard while Ciro dumps gas and starts the fire.

 The duo stops at a cafe after-hours and meet a few members of their gang.
 They toast to the mission before one of the other gangsters convinces Atillio to place money on a horse race.
 Atillio and Ciro decide to change their clothes, which reek of gasoline, and go to their respective homes.
 For non-bosses like them, home is a cozy, if crowded, apartment in a rundown-looking area with their wives and kids.

-Their homes pale in comparison to Pietro’s house, where business types are gathered the next day to fix a bid on a construction project.
+Their homes pale in comparison to Pietro’s house, where businessmen are gathered the next day to fix a bid on a construction project.
 Attilio and Ciro pay a visit, and Pietro’s wife Imma greets them.
 As she leaves, Attilio scolds Ciro for leering.
 The duo privately debriefs Pietro and his son Gennaro aka Genny, who had been watching the business meeting.
 The boss is satisfied, but he’s determined to do more damage if needed.

 Day turns to night, and Ciro seeks Pietro for permission to leave.
 He finds Imma instead, and she offers him a couch from her husband’s office; she’s ordered a new one.
 Imma calls upon Genny to help Ciro load the couch into Ciro’s car.
 The inexperienced Genny asks to be included in the next “barbecue,” and Ciro assures the heir apparent that more violence is coming.